Rhamondre Stevenson Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Matchup vs. Miami

-- Against the Dolphins, Stevenson's two rushing yards in his only career matchup are 44.5 fewer than his over/under in Sunday's game.
+- Stevenson notched two rushing yards in his single career matchup against the Dolphins, 46.5 fewer yards than his over/under in Sunday's game.

-- Stevenson did not have a touchdown run in that matchup against the Dolphins.
+- Stevenson did not have a touchdown run in that outing against the Dolphins.

-- The Dolphins have the NFL's 10th-ranked defense against the run, giving up 108.3 yards per game.
+- In terms of defending against the run, the Dolphins are 10th in the NFL, giving up 108.3 yards per game.

-- Stevenson and the Patriots will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns allowed (14).
+- The Patriots are up against the NFL's 12th-ranked defense when it comes to rushing TDs conceded (14 this year).

 Recent Performances

-- In last week's matchup with the Jaguars, Stevenson racked up 107 yards on 19 carries (averaging 5.6 yards per attempt) while scoring two touchdowns on the ground.
+- In last week's contest against the Jaguars, Stevenson carried the ball 19 times for 107 yards (5.6 yards per attempt) and scored two touchdowns.

-- Over his last three outings, Stevenson has racked up 143 yards (47.7 per game) on 29 attempts with two touchdowns.
+- Over his last three outings, Stevenson has rushed for 143 yards (47.7 per game) on 29 carries with two touchdowns.

 Stevenson's New England Teammates